tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 #> Computational engine: rpart
 ```

+Think of `tune()` here as a placeholder.
+After the tuning process, we will select a single numeric value for each of these hyperparameters.
+But for now, we specify our parsnip model object with these `tune()` tags.

-We can't train this specification on a single data set (such as the entire training set) and learn what the hyperparameter values should be, but we can train many models using resampled data and see which models turn out best.
+We can't train this specification on a single data set (such as the entire training set) and learn what the hyperparameter values should be, but we _can_ train many models using resampled data and see which models turn out best.
 We can create a regular grid of values to try using some convenience functions for each hyperparameter:

 ```r